addyosmani/storage-on-the-web/README.md

+## What should you use for offline storage of your Progressive Web App?

+Suggestion:

+* URL addressable resources: Use the (Service Worker) Cache API
+* All other data: IndexedDB (using a Promise wrapper library)

 | Type        | Sync | Async               | Web Workers | Window | Service Workers | Gotchas                                                                                                           | Libraries                                                                                                                                   |
 |-------------|------|---------------------|-------------|--------|-----------------|-------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|
 | Cookies     | ✔    |                     |             |        |                 | Size-limited, only strings.
 Not hooked up to Quota Manager                                                       | [js-cookie](https://github.com/js-cookie/js-cookie) [Cookies.js](https://github.com/ScottHamper/Cookies)                                    |